 3. Shorter production/project lead times

 Do not spend millions of euros before getting hands-on experience.
-Simply start with a monthly rental to get familiar and use the system as you normally would.
+Simply start with a monthly rental to get familiar with and use the system as you normally would.
 Perform pilot production projects within the facility and determine the benefits and value such production adds.
 Consider your options and get the best deal.

 4. Faster lay-up rates with parallel processing flexibility